Red phalarope

 The red phalarope or grey phalarope (Phalaropus fulicarius) is a small wader.
 This phalarope breeds in the Arctic regions of North America and Eurasia.
-It is migratory, and, unusually for a wader, migrating mainly on oceanic routes and wintering at sea on tropical oceans.
+It is migratory, and, unusually for a wader, migrates mainly on oceanic routes, wintering at sea on tropical oceans.

 Taxonomy

 In 1750, the English naturalist George Edwards included an illustration and a description of the red phalarope in the third volume of his A Natural History of Uncommon Birds.
 He used the English name "The Red-footed Tringa".
 Edwards based his hand-coloured etching on a preserved specimen that had been brought to London from the Hudson Bay area of Canada by James Isham.
-In 1758, the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the red phalarope with phalaropes and sandpipers in the genus Tringa.
+When the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition in 1758, he included the red phalarope and placed it with phalaropes and sandpipers in the genus Tringa.
 Linnaeus included a brief description, coined the binomial name Tringa fulicaria and cited Edwards' work.
 The red phalarope is now one of three species placed in the genus Phalaropus that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
 The species is monotypic: no subspecies are recognised.

 The English and genus names for phalaropes come through French phalarope and scientific Latin Phalaropus from Ancient Greek phalaris, "coot", and pous, "foot".
 The specific fulicarius is from Latin fulica, "coot".
 Coots and phalaropes both have lobed toes.